By: Marilyn L. Davis

 When you explore the traits that you do not want in a relationship, you are establishing criteria for a more healthy relationship.
 Unfortunately, if you don’t take this time to heal from painful past experiences, you may find yourself in a similar relationship pattern, hoping that this time, it will be different.

 Take your first year and learn.
 Decide what is important to you.
 What qualities are important in a partner?
 What are the traits or characteristics you want in a relationship?
 Take your first year to grow into the person you want to be, and know that it is easier and less stressful if you do not try to compound your changes with a relationship.

 Identifying the aspects of a partner that you Have to Have, Need to Have, and Like to Have can help you prioritize necessary aspects in a relationship.
-Create three headings and then clarity what you are looking for in a relationship.
+Create three headings and then clarify what you are looking for in a relationship.

 Just as these as going to be qualities that you want in a relationship, typically, they are the very same qualities that you can aspire to now that you are in recovery.
 Updating this every three months as you are changing and growing can show you how your values and needs are maturing and your priorities shifting.

 And that cute guy or gal from last year?
 Well, they’re still cute, but you want more than looks a year later.